nickdeis/python-opa-wasmtime/README.md

 This is based off [opa-wasm](https://pypi.org/project/opa-wasm/), which uses wasmer, but this targets wasmtime.
 This allows you to use OPA WASM binaries in Python versions above 3.10, which is the cutoff for wasmer.

+It also appears to run significantly faster due to some optimizations I made and some optimizations in python in general since 3.10.

 # Getting Started

 ## Install the module